-After Preliminary Plat Approval has been obtained and a complete Final Plat Approval Application is submitted to the Town's Planning Staff, the Planning Commission Chairperson and the Town Planning Staff shall schedule a date for receipt and review of the Final Plat on the next available Planning Commission agenda.
+After Preliminary Plat Approval has been obtained and a Final Plat Approval Application is submitted to the Town's Planning Staff, the Town Planner shall review and determine within 30 days whether the application is complete.
+If the application is incomplete, the Applicant shall be required to resubmit a complete application.
+After the Town Planner determines that the Final Plat application is complete, the Planning Commission Chairperson and the Town Planning Staff shall schedule a date for receipt and review of the Final Plat on the next available Planning Commission agenda.